 Skip to content

-The Wooree Miya woman's refuge provides crisis accommodation for up to three months.
-This program can accommodate five Aboriginal women and/or Aboriginal women with children who are escaping from family and domestic violence.
+The Wooree Miya woman's refuge is located in the Perth metropolitan area of Western Australia and provides crisis accommodation for up to three months.
+This program, run by the Aboriginal Alcohol and Drug Service (AADS), can accommodate five Aboriginal women and/or Aboriginal women with children who are escaping from family and domestic violence.

 The Aboriginal Alcohol and Drug Service (AADS) manages the Wooree Miya woman's refuge as an integral part of the holistic and culturally secure intervention programs for Indigenous people.